samuelarogbonlo/skip-monitoring/README.md

 - Price Data Anomalies
 - Service Unavailability
 - Spike In Query Volume

+> **_Note_**
+- Be aware that all the descriptoon for the alerts are added in the rules file [here](https://github.com/samuelarogbonlo/oracleops-take-home/blob/main/contrib/prometheus/rules.yml).
+And any other neccessary alerts can definitely be added as we move forward.

 ## Engaging with the Monitoring Solution
 In engaging with the dashboard and monitoring setup, you should be aware on some major details shown as follows: